-Human Resources and Payroll is responsible for the management of the policy, including overseeing the background investigation process, confidentially reporting job-related negative results to the appropriate individual in the hiring department, and the confidential storage (to the degree possible) of all findings separate from the employee personnel files.
+Human Resources and Payroll is responsible for the management of the policy, including overseeing the background investigation process, confidentially reporting job-related negative results to the appropriate individuals in the hiring department (as needed), and the confidential storage (to the degree possible) of all findings separate from the employee personnel files.

 VI.
 Effective Date and Approval:

 This policy is effective July 01, 2016.
 This policy shall be reviewed and revised annually, if necessary, to become effective at the beginning of the university’s fiscal year, unless otherwise noted.